Precision Mensuration

 adjustable lathe carriage stop.

-½" range.
-The tip of the 0.2" diameter anvil is rounded & hardened.
-The collar
+The tip of the 0.2" diameter is domed & hardened.

 Mitutoyo digital micrometer head.